we will do it together

 STEP 1: Vacuum thoroughly

 When you set out to clean leather furniture, the first step is to remove all dust and loose debris out of the piece.
-You can do this easily by means of a vacuum cleaner.
-Do not forget to clean between the cushions of the furniture, if there are some.
-After finished, wipe the whole thing down with a microfiber or cotton cloth.
+You can do this easily by means of a vacuum cleaner outfitted with a brush attachment.
+Don’t forget if there are some, to wash between the cushions of the furniture.
+After finished, wipe the entire thing down with a microfiber or cotton cloth.

 we are part of the family. all the way through.